Chris8115/CS490-Group-1-Backend/README.md

 - Create/activate python venv `python -m venv venv`
 - (in venv) `pip install -r requirements.txt`
 - `python app.py`
+> [!NOTE]
-- Note: Only commit schema changes to the database `craze.db`, try not to add it to your commit otherwise since it is practically always changing since the entire database is in that file.
+> Only commit schema changes to the database `craze.db`, try not to add it to your commit otherwise since it is practically always changing since the entire database is in that file.
 It's intentionally not added to the `.gitignore` since it may be necessary sometimes.
 (Also, if you do make changes to the schema, add a backup like `craze.db.bak`)

 ## API
 ### Users